openshift-labs/lab-building-images/workshop/content/workshop-summary.md

 * https://github.com/GrahamDumpleton/warpdrive/

-A complete example of a `warpdrive` enabled based image for deploying Python web applications can be found at:
+A complete example of a `warpdrive` enabled based image for deploying Python web applications, which uses Debian Linux, can be found at:

 * https://github.com/getwarped/warpdrive-image